syncfusion-content/asp.net-core-docs/aspnet-core/PivotGrid/Export.md

 * Word
 * PDF

-The PivotGrid control can be exported by invoking **“exportPivotGrid”** method, with an appropriate export option as parameter.
+To perform the exporting operation, the **"Syncfusion.EJ.Export"** dependency library should be referred in the application.

-## JSON Export
+The PivotGrid control can be exported with the help of **“exportPivotGrid”** method by passing method name and file name as parameters.
+Please refer the below code snippet.

 {% highlight CSHTML %}